OctopusDeploy/blog/blog/2023-12/tis-a-few-weeks-before-xmas/index.md

 ## How we improved Octopus

-"*We like solving problems for software teams,
+*"We like solving problems for software teams,
 And we work hard on new features so you can deploy at great speed.
-If multi-tenancy, Kubernetes, or operations get you blue, In 2023, Octopus might have released the right features for you*".
+If multi-tenancy, Kubernetes, or operations get you blue, In 2023, Octopus might have released the right features for you."*

 This year we invested our time heavily in 3 core areas: Kubernetes, tenanted deployments, and improvements that help you manage and understand scale.